ggerganov/ggml/examples/gpt-2/README.md

 ```

-At some point, I might stop hosting these models.
+At some point, I might decide to stop hosting these models.
 So in that case, simply revert to the manual process above.